Constraint-Generation Policy Optimization (CGPO): Nonlinear Programming for Policy Optimization in Mixed Discrete-Continuous MDPs: Empirical Evaluation

-\paragraph{Worst-Case Analysis} Fig. \ref{fig:worst} plots the state trajectory, actions and noise (i.e. rainfall) that lead to worst-case performance of C and S policies after the last iteration of Algorithm \ref{alg:stochastic} for reservoir.
+\paragraph{Worst-Case Analysis} Fig. \ref{fig:worst} plots the state trajectory, actions and noise (i.e. rainfall) that lead to worst-case performance of C and S policies after the last iteration of CGPO on Reservoir.
 Here, we observe that the worst-case performance for the optimal constant-value (C) policy occurs when the rainfall is low and both reservoirs become empty.
-Given that the cost of overflow exceeds underflow, this is expected as the C policy must release enough water to prevent high-cost overflow events during high rainfall at the risk of water shortages during droughts -- this scenario results in non-zero cost and is identified by CGPO as incurring the worst-case cumulative reward in this policy class.
-In contrast, the optimal linear-valued (S) policy maintains safe water levels even in the worst-case scenario, since it can avoid underflow and overflow events by assigning release amounts that increase linearly with the water levels.
+Given that the cost of overflow exceeds underflow, this is expected as the C policy must release enough water to prevent high-cost overflow events during high rainfall at the risk of water shortages during droughts.
+In contrast, the optimal linear (S) policy maintains safe water levels even in the worst-case scenario, since it avoids underflow and overflow events by releasing water (linearly) proportional to the water level.
+Similar to Reservoir, a non-trivial worst-case scenario is identified by CGPO for Inventory (Fig. \ref{fig:worst-inventory}) for optimal C policies but not S policies.
+This scenario corresponds to very high demand that exceeds the constant reorder quantity, causing stock-outs.
+For VTOL (Fig. \ref{fig:worst-vtol}), there is no worst-case scenario with non-zero cost upon convergence at the final iteration of CGPO (bottom row).
+We have also shown the worst-case scenario computed at the first iteration prior to achieving policy optimality, where a worst-case scenario corresponds to no force being applied causing the system to eventually lose balance.